sindresorhus/screenfull/readme.md

 - [W3C Fullscren spec](http://dvcs.w3.org/hg/fullscreen/raw-file/tip/Overview.html)

-## Known inconsistencies

-Chrome 18 doesn't follow the spec in a few places.
-When you're already in fullscreen, only requests for fullscreen from elements which are descendants of the fullscreen element, or from subdocuments (iframes) will be granted.
-Chrome doesn't enforce this limit.
-Chrome also doesn't revert to the previous fullscreen element when `.exit()` is called, but will instead exit fullscreen.

 ## Contribute

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and minify your code using [grunt](https://github.com/cowboy/grunt).